 \section{Abstract}

-Any Batalin-Vilkovisky algebra with a homotopy trivialization of the BV-operator gives rise to a hypercommutative algebra structure at the cochain level which, in general, contains more homotopical information than the hypercommutative algebra introduced by Barannikov and Kontsevich on cohomology.
-In this paper, we use the purity of mixed Hodge structures to show that the canonical hypercommutative algebra defined on any compact Calabi-Yau manifold is formal.
+Any Batalin--Vilkovisky algebra with a homotopy trivialization of the BV-operator gives rise to a hypercommutative algebra structure at the cochain level which, in general, contains more homotopical information than the hypercommutative algebra introduced by Barannikov and Kontsevich on cohomology.
+In this paper, we use the purity of mixed Hodge structures to show that the canonical hypercommutative algebra defined on any compact Calabi--Yau manifold is formal.
 We also study related hypercommutative algebras associated to compact Kähler and Hermitian manifolds.